 First, I saw it in my psychology clients.
 Then, the circle widened, and I began to see it in the people all around me: at the grocery store, the mall, and even on reality TV shows.

 This factor from childhood is so subtle that it goes virtually unnoticed by everyone while it does its silent damage to people’s lives.

 As I became aware of the full power and prevalence of Emotional Neglect, I felt compelled to drag it out of the darkness and into the light; to help people to see how it affects them, and to give them the tools to fix it.

-So I wrote a book.
-It’s called Running on Empty: Overcome Your Childhood Emotional Neglect.
-It was released on October 1, 2012.
-This is the first book written about Emotional Neglect.
+In 2012, I wrote a book called: Running on Empty: Overcome Your Childhood Emotional Neglect.
+It was the first book written about Emotional Neglect.

 I hope that Running on Empty will make people aware of the concept of Emotional Neglect so that they can see it in themselves and others, have the words to talk about it, and ensure that they don’t unwittingly pass it down to their own children.

 And my biggest goal is to help the large number of people who are struggling in silence, wondering what is wrong with them.
 To give them answers, and the tools to fix their Emotional Neglect.

 Click Here to download the Change Sheets from Running on Empty.